DCS-training/IntroToRAndRStudio/README.md

 This workshop focused on how to start working with R and R studio and getting familiar with its interface and commands.

-Rhys Davies and Lucia Michielin developed and curated the material in this repo.
+Rhys Davies, Lucia Michielin, Alex Crest and Aybuke Atalay developed and curated the material in this repo.

 In this course, we are going to cover: